Since 2008, I’ve been using website brokers, marketplaces, and Facebook groups to buy content website assets.

 Motion Invest: Dutch-Auction Marketplace

 If you are looking for quality content sites sub-$30,000, Motion Invest wins.
+Check out the more detailed write-up about Motion Invest along with an analysis of past deals that have sold.

 They are structured as a dutch-auction marketplace.
 In their own words: